 The young cast provides a mixed blessing as their youth gives the show such verve, but their bickering over childish things can grate somewhat.
 There is only so many times you can see resident livewire Dustin (Gaten Matarazzo) defend looking after his clearly extremely dangerous….thing….that he’s found and not want to yell at the stupidity on display.

 But when together they spark off each other wonderfully.
 Mike (Finn Wolfhard) is the shy ‘de facto leader’ of the group who gets plenty to do in season 1 but is more or less sidelined in season 2.
 Lucas (Caleb McLaughlin) adds more comedy value with his exasperation at Dustin’s foolishness.
-Breakout star though is clearly Eleven (Mille Bobbie Brown), who performs with a wonderful blend of intensity and vulnerability even when her actual plot lines vary in quality.
+Breakout star though is clearly Eleven (Mille Bobbie Brown from Godzilla vs Kong), who performs with a wonderful blend of intensity and vulnerability even when her actual plot lines vary in quality.

 Even if season 2 was essentially ‘more of the same but not as good’, Stranger Things is still an excellent show.
 The 80s nostalgia, for the most part, is weaved into the fabric with well-placed music, references, and tonal nods.
 It’s like watching an adult horror Goonies with modern sensibilities but a retro setting.
 As a stand-alone show, season 1 is pretty flawless.
 So it will be fascinating to see where season 3 goes from here because so long as the balance between youthful exuberance and Clive Barker-esque terror is well kept then there is plenty of material left to mine.